TummanapallyAnuraag/EE610_GUI/README.md

 `sudo service apache2 restart`

+* Check if CGI scripts are being run, a hello world program is made for this special purpose only.

+Check the CGI script working by going to [http://localhost/gui/scripts/hello.py](http://localhost/gui/scripts/hello.py)

 * Once all the above steps are done, the GUI can be seen at [http://localhost/gui](http://localhost/gui)

 But if you face any problems while any of the steps, you can debug them with help of next step